-Think of the pop-up as a micro-community where families gather to hang out and play.
-There is an itinerary which highlights cool things to experience at the destination, but the main purpose of the pop-up is to provide the space and time for traveling families to connect.
+Think of the pop-up as a micro-community where families gather to hang out, play, and explore.
+There is an itinerary to highlight cool things to experience at the destination, but the main purpose of the pop-up is to provide the space and time for traveling families to connect.

 Can I attend part of the pop-up?

 Yes!
 Join us for as many days that are feasible for your family.
 The fee, however, stays the same.
-The pop-up is set up for a full 8 days and you'll get access to the family directory, private chat group, the full schedule, and our mobile in-person community.
-We are unable to split off single days or pieces of the package.
+The pop-up is a week-long package and you'll get access to the family directory, private chat group(s), the full schedule, and our mobile in-person community.
+Sorry, we are unable to split off single days or pieces of the package.

 Can I join the pop-up after it starts?

 Yes!
 Tickets stay on sale through the entire pop-up so it's easy to join at any point.

 We typically have 5-12 families attend any given pop-up.
 However, occasionally we are surprised (sometimes it's an intimate group of 2-3 families, but Merida, Penang, and London had 25+ attending families)!
 Both small and large groups have their advantages... but regardless of group size, there is always time to foster new friendships and explore together.